-The Party's Advisor must conduct cross-examination directly, orally, and in realtime.
-A Party may never personally conduct cross-examination.
+The District will permit each Party's Advisor to ask the other Party and any witness(es)all relevant questions and follow-up questions, including those questions challengingcredibility.
+The Party's Advisor must conduct cross-examination directly, orally, and in real-time. \A Party may never personally conduct cross-examination.

-Advisors may only ask relevant cross-examination questions of a Party or witness.
-Before a Complainant, Respondent, or witness answers a cross-examination question, the Hearing Officer must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
-The Hearing Officer need not provide a lengthy or complicated explanation in support of a relevance determination.
-If a Party or witness disagrees with a relevance determination, that individual has the choice of either (1) abiding by the Hearing Officer's determination and answering the question, or (2) refusing to answer the question.
+Advisors may only ask relevant cross-examination-and other questions of a Party or witness.
+Before a Complainant, Respondent, or witness answers a cross-examination-or-other question, the Decision-Maker Hearing Officer must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+The-

+Decision Maker Hearing Officer need not provide a lengthy or complicated explanation in support of a relevance determination.
+If a Party or witness disagrees with a relevance determination, that individual has the choice of either (1) abiding by the Decision-Maker's Hearing Officer's determination and answering the question, or (2) refusing to answer the question.

-A Party or witness may decline to answer a question during cross-examination.
-The Hearing Officer cannot rely on any statement on which that Party or witness has declined to answer the cross-examination question(s).
-A Hearing Officer cannot draw an inference about the determination regarding responsibility based solely on a Party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+If a Party or witness does not submit to cross-examination at the live hearing, the Decision-Maker will not rely on any statement of that Party or witness in reaching a determination regarding responsibility.
+A Party or witness may also decline to answer a question during cross-examination. , and tThe Decision Maker Hearing Officer cannot rely on any statement on which that Party or witness has declined to answer the cross-examination question(s).
+A Decision-Maker Hearing Officer cannot draw an inference about the determination regarding responsibility based solely on a Party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.